Joshua Kayode: Rotherham United

 Kayode was born in Lagos, Nigeria, however, he grew up in Dublin, Ireland playing for St.Mochta's FC in Clonsilla before moving to start his career in the youth team of Rotherham United.
 He made his professional debut in August 2017 in the EFL Trophy defeat to Manchester City U21.
 On 20 November 2017 he signed his first professional contract, a deal until the summer of 2020.

 On 19 September 2018, Kayode joined National League side Chesterfield on a one-month youth loan.
 In early August 2019 he joined National League North side Gateshead on loan until January 2020, with conditions attached that meant he could still feature for Rotherham in the EFL Trophy.

 After returning from Gateshead, Kayode signed a new 2 1/2-year deal extending his stay at Rotherham United until the summer of 2022.
 He then moved on loan to League Two side Carlisle United for the remainder of the 2019–20 season.
 This loan was formally extended in May 2020 to cover any potential extension to the season due to the COVID-19 pandemic.

 On 4 August 2020, Kayode returned to Carlisle United, on a one-year loan.
 In April 2021 whilst on loan at Carlisle, Kayode signed a new contract with the Millers that would keep him at the club until the end of the 2023–24 season.
 He scored his first goal for Rotherham in an EFL Trophy tie against Crewe Alexandra on 4 January 2022.

 In pre-season ahead of the 2022–23 campaign, Kayode would sustain a hamstring injury minutes after scoring the equaliser for Rotherham United in a friendly against Mansfield Town.
 After recovery, and in the need for game time, Kayode left Rotherham United on loan - signing for MK Dons on the 29 August 2022.
 He would debut for MK Dons the following day as MK Dons suffered a 1–2 defeat to Cheltenham Town in the EFL Trophy.
 On 3 September Kayode would make his League bow for the Dons, starting on the bench in a 1–0 loss away to Exeter City, his second League appearance coming versus Bolton Wanderers.

 In July 2024, Kayode joined fellow League One side Shrewsbury Town on a season-long loan deal.
 In August 2024, Kayode scored his first goal for Shrewsbury Town, against Notts County in the Carabao Cup.
 He returned to Rotherham on 12 January 2025.
+On 8 May 2026 Rotherham announced he was being released after the team's relegation to EFL League Two.